JunaidLoonat/BiLE-suite/README.markdown

 The weight in itself is an arbitrary value and of no real use to us.
 What is interesting, however, is the relationship between the values of the sites.
-The rate at which the sites discovered become less relevant is referred to as the .rate of decay..
-A slow rate of decay means there are many sites with a high relevance.an indication of widespread cross-linking.
-A steep decent shows us that the site is fairly unknown and unconnected.a stand-alone site.
+The rate at which the sites discovered become less relevant is referred to as the rate of decay.
+A slow rate of decay means there are many sites with a high relevance - an indication of widespread cross-linking.
+A steep decent shows us that the site is fairly unknown and unconnected - a stand-alone site.
 It is in the latter case that HTML Link Analysis becomes interesting to us, as these links are likely to reflect actual business relationships.

-##5.3 tld-expand.pl
+## 5.3 tld-expand.pl

 > perl exp-tld.pl [input file] [output file]

 Input fields: